-On June 29, 1979, the City Council approved the formation of the Downtown Parking Maintenance and Operation Assessment District ("District") in order to adequately fund the continued maintenance and operation of Parking District No. 2.
+On June 29, 1979, the City Council approved the formation of the Downtown Parking Maintenance and Operation Assessment District (the "District") in order to adequately fund the continued maintenance and operation of Parking District No. 2.
 The downtown property owners created the District under the premise that both commercial and residential properties in the District benefit equally from the provision and maintenance of public parking facilities regardless of the property use, the location of the property relative to the public parking facilities, and the amount of parking provided on-site by the property owners.
 The District supports the availability of convenient, safe, and attractive public parking, and pedestrian alleyways connecting the public parking facilities to Castro Street.

-Each year property owners are assessed a proportionate share of the maintenance and operation costs based on an assessment formula.
-The assessment formula for the District is comprised of two components - one based on land use and the second based on parcel area.
-Approximately 75 percent of the maintenance and operation assessment is calculated and allocated on the basis of land use.
-The remaining 25 percent of the assessment is calculated according to the size of the parcel.
+Each year, property owners are assessed a proportionate share of the maintenance and operation costs based on an assessment formula.
+The assessment formula for the District is comprised of two components: land use/parking requirements and property square footage.
+Seventy-five percent (75%) of the maintenance and operation assessment is calculated and allocated on the basis of land use and parking requirements.
+The remaining 25 percent of the assessment is calculated according to the size of the property.
+Any change requires a vote of property owners in accordance with Proposition 218.